-Network Device Detection
+Network Rogue Device Detection Case Study

 A Tier 1 bank audit revealed some irregularities.
 It became evident that invisible network devices, rogue devices, had continuous access to the internal and secured parts of the network.
 After investigating the bank’s computing assets, including the servers, desktop workstations, and management’s laptop, the team found no evidence of malware with remote access capabilities.